 Firstly, the terrains are crazy, and the weather is unpredictable.
 So you can’t let the Sikkim area fool you.
 You may even take 4 hours to cross 100km.
 The essence of mountains is savoured only by wandering.
 If all snow mountains are the same, there should be no difference between the Himalayas and the Alps.
 Buddhist monastery’s principles may be the same – but each has its own flavour.
 The more you wander, the more authentic food you get to taste.
 So you need a minimum of 10-12 days to experience Sikkim.

 Sikkimese are Chinese

 You meet a lot of North East Indians in major cities like Bangalore, Mumbai, Kolkatta, and Delhi.
-The 8 North Eastern states are a land of epitome nature, vivid culture and amazing people.
-Just because North-East people’s appearance doesn’t go with that so-called “Standard Indian” looks, they are considered “Not Indian Enough” by many.
+The 8 North Eastern states are a land of the epitome nature, vivid culture and amazing people.
+Just because North-East people’s appearance doesn’t go with the so-called “Standard Indian” looks, they are considered “Not Indian Enough” by many.

 The man who chased away two drunk men and saved my ass in the middle of the night somewhere before Meli

 There have been several incidents where North East people faced racism and were called Chinese by many Indians.
 Bollywood shows many parts of India as a background for their romantic scenes.
 Hardly countable movies have been filmed there.
 In an interview, the journalist asks the child actor Martin Rey Thangu from Arunachal Pradesh if it is his first time in India!
 The kid cleverly said, ” If I was born and living in India, how can I come to India for the first time?“

 Sikkim landslides are trivial for an adventurer.
 I love rain, and I don’t mind landslides.
 I will go to Sikkim in December.